Welcome to the HedgeTrade Encyclopedia!

 Testnets get their name from the term, Morden A Testing Networks and are the testing grounds for decentralized cryptocurrency projects.
 A project’s testnet is separate from the mainnet, which houses the main blockchain.
 On a like but separate blockchain, testnets enable developers to test changes without affecting the main blockchain.
 Tokens may also be issued for testing purposes, making it an ‘incentivized testnet’.
 Find out more in our blog post, What is a Testnet?

 A timestamp is an encoded digital record of the time that a certain event occurred.
 For instance, on a blockchain network, each verified transaction is timestamped and forever stored on the distributed ledger.
-Timestamping helps protect the blockchain from manipulation since timestamped transactions cannot be altered or deleted, and the information is publically viewable.
+Timestamping helps protect the blockchain from manipulation since timestamped transactions cannot be altered or deleted, and the information is publicly viewable.

 A token is generally a representation of value within a blockchain network.
 The token may be an asset that is traded on crypto exchanges or secured by another asset.
 It may even be a utility token that people use to access a certain product or service within a blockchain application.
 Most people consider tokens as cryptocurrencies that are built upon a blockchain project.
 For example, the HEDG token, which is built upon Ethereum.
 Learn more in our article, What is a Crypto Token?